1. Integrate with Data Lakehouse

 This process involves deploying the StreamNative BYOC Cloud Connection, Cloud Environment, and beginning the process of deploying the StreamNative BYOC Ursa Cluster to obtain the cluster id.
 StreamNative will automatically assign the necessary permissions to this bucket.

 To proceed, you will need to first complete the steps for granting vendor access, creating a Cloud Connection, and setting up the Cloud Environment.
 Next, begin the process of deploying the StreamNative BYOC Ursa Cluster to obtain the cluster id.
-Step 1 of Create StreamNative BYOC Ursa Cluster below includes directions on obtaining the cluster id.
+Step 1 of Create StreamNative BYOC Ursa Cluster below includes directions on obtaining the cluster id from the Lakehouse Storage Configuration page.

 When using a StreamNative-provided bucket, the resulting path you will use for creation of the Snowflake Open Catalog will be as follows.
 The cloud environment id will be created during the deployment of the Cloud Environment.
-The cluster id is assigned when starting the cluster creation process in the StreamNative Console.
+The cluster id is assigned when starting the cluster creation process in the StreamNative Console and is found on the Lakehouse Storage Configuration page.

-Step 4: Configure AWS Account for Snowflake Open Catalog Access
+Step 4: Configure Cloud Provider Account for Snowflake Open Catalog Access

 In the AWS console, enter Access management → Policies → Create policy